dakujem/oliva-tree/doc/building.md

 However, this approach is inconvenient for building trees from data that already exists in some structure or a storage.

 Oliva Tree library provides "builders" for this purpose.
 A "builder" is any object implementing the `ITreeBuilder` interface.

-The `DataTree` class is a tree that also encapsulates a builder and povides a reusable way to create a tree from data.
+The `DataTree` class is a tree that encapsulates a builder and so povides a reusable way to create a tree from data.